-In 2025, Camille reached a international audience as a contestant on Season 28 of NBC’s The Voice, earning her multiple chair turns, a spot on Niall Horan’s team, and the opportunity to showcase her signature sound to millions across the globe.
+In 2025, Camille reached an international audience as a contestant on Season 28 of NBC’s The Voice, earning her multiple chair turns, a spot on Niall Horan’s team, and the opportunity to showcase her signature sound to millions across the globe.

 Born in Boston and raised between Romania, Kansas City, and South Africa, Camille’s artistry is shaped by a life lived across cultures, landscapes, and inner worlds.
+At thirteen, she moved to Colorado, where she eventually became an NCAA cross-country athlete while preparing to enter law school - until her father’s cancer diagnosis flipped her family's life upside down.

+Since then, Camille has built a devoted following through evocative live performances and honest songwriting.
+As her presence continues to grow on both local and national stages, she remains rooted in vulnerability, emotional depth, and a strong sense of artistic integrity.
 Her influences range from Etta James and Barbra Streisand to Joni Mitchell, Stevie Nicks, Sting, Paul Simon, Bonnie Raitt, and Freddie Mercury.
 Her sound blends the intimacy of a torch singer with the spirit of ’70s rock and a subtle sense of mysticism, creating a blend that is both timeless and uniquely Camille.

 Copyright © 2026 Camille Tredoux - All Rights Reserved.